Superboy (comic book): Volume 4 (2010–2011)

 A new Superboy series starring Kon-El debuted with a January 2011 cover date, written by Jeff Lemire and drawn by Pier Gallo.
-In the intervening time between series, Kon-El had been retconned to be the hybrid clone of Superman and Lex Luthor; Clark Kent's history as the original Superboy had also been restored to the main DC continuity.
-In this series, Kon-El, living under the secret identity of Conner Kent, lives with Martha Kent and Krypto in Smallville, the town he protects as the second Superboy.
+In the intervening time between series, Kon-El had been retconned as a hybrid clone created from the DNA of Superman and Lex Luthor; Clark Kent's history as the original Superboy had also been restored to the main DC continuity.
+Kon-El, assuming the human identity of Conner Kent, lives with Martha Kent and Krypto in Smallville.
+Superboy.
 Superboy (vol. 4) ended as a result of DC Comics relaunching their entire line of comics in September 2011.

 Volume 5 (2011–2014)

 As part of The New 52 relaunch in September 2011, the Superboy series began with a new first issue.
 This new series was written by Scott Lobdell and drawn by R. B. Silva and Rob Lean.
-It began with a new origin story for Kon-El where he was created by the secret organisation N.O.W.H.E.R.E. as a weapon.
+The series introduced a new version of Kon-El who was created by the secret organisation N.O.W.H.E.R.E. as a weapon.
 Tom DeFalco began scripting the series over Lobdell's plots with issue #6 (April 2012) and became the full writer with issue #12 (October 2012).
 Kon-El's genetic donor in the new continuity was originally left ambiguous and hinted to be the same as before the reboot, but was eventually revealed to be Jon Lane Kent, the villainous future son of Superman and Lois Lane.

 Justin Jordan became the new series writer with issue #20.
 Kon-El was seemingly killed in the crossover story "Krypton Returns"; beginning with issue #26 under new writer Marv Wolfman, Jon Lane Kent became the new series protagonist.
 Aaron Kuder took over as writer with issue #30.
 The series was cancelled with issue #34 (October 2014), with Kon-El returning in the finale.